Saint Louis Art Museum: History

 The museum's origins date to 1879, when the Saint Louis School and Museum of Fine Arts was founded as part of Washington University.
-The nascent museum was housed in a building Wayman Crow commissioned of Boston architects Peabody and Stearns as a memorial to his son, Wayman Crow Jr. The structure was located at 19th and Lucas Place (now Locust Street).
+The nascent museum was housed in a building commissioned of Boston architects Peabody and Stearns by businessman and politician Wayman Crow, as a memorial to his son, Wayman Crow Jr. The structure was located at 19th and Lucas Place (now Locust Street).
 The school, led by director Halsey Ives, offered studio and art history instruction supported by a museum collection.

 When the 1904 Louisiana Purchase Exposition closed, the museum and school moved from the Peabody-Stearns structure to Cass Gilbert's Palace of Fine Arts building.
-The building at 19th and Lucas Place rapidly fell into disrepair, and was eventually demolished in 1919.
+After the museum’s move, the Peabody-Stearns building rapidly fell into disrepair and was eventually demolished in 1919.

 After the relocation, Director Ives introduced a bill into the General Assembly for an art tax to support museum maintenance.
 The citizens of Saint Louis approved the bill by a nearly 4-to-1 margin; however, the city's controller refused to distribute the tax as the museum was not recognized as a municipal entity and thus had no right to tax money.
 The Supreme Court of Missouri upheld this decision in 1908.
 This caused the formal separation of the museum from the university in 1909, a split which was the beginning of three civic institutions: